HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - Temporary field 🎓 known
   - Handle object as instances and hashes at the same time
   - Use fields instead of arguments 🎓 known
-  - Data clump
+  - Data clump 🎓 known
   - Feature envy
   - Monkey patch
-  - Yo-yo problem
+  - Yo-yo problem 🎓 known
 - Runtimes and virtual machines
   - Bytecode 🎓 known
   - V8 🖐️ used